asid61/Anand_FRC/README.md

 ## How do I use current limiting?
 [See this section on using current limits](https://phoenix-documentation.readthedocs.io/en/latest/ch13_MC.html#current-limit)

 There are four methods that are used to limit current.
+These are typically called in the subsystem constructor, but can also be called in command constructors if the limit needs to be changed or disabled/enabled.
 ```java
 Talon.configContinuousCurrentLimit(int amps, int timeoutMs)
 Talon.configPeakCurrentDuration(int milliseconds, int timeoutMs)